hlascelles/karina_personal_website/pages/kitchen.md

 I convert all amounts into grams, even for liquids, so I can add everything into a container on the scales, without dirtying any measuring devices.
 I don't want to re-optimise a recipe from another website every time I decide to make it.

-If you find this online collection useful, please [send me one high-return-on-investment recipe](mailto:hello@karina.io) as a token of gratitude!
+If you find this online collection useful, please [send me a high-return-on-investment recipe](mailto:hello@karina.io) as a token of gratitude!

 {% include _widget_grid_layout.html widgets=page.widgets articles_per_row=3 %}